PhinaG/MobizAssessment/README.txt

 Start the Frontend Development Server: npm run serve

-The frontend development server should now be running on http://localhost:8081 or http://localhost:8081
+The frontend development server should now be running on http://localhost:8080 The deployed frontend development server should be running  on https://mobiz-assessment-q5js.vercel.app/

 4. Running Backend Tests
 Navigate to the backend directory and run: